atsign-foundation/at_demos/sshnp_docker_demo/README.md

 # sshnp_docker_demo

-This is a demo of sshing into one docker container from another docker container without having ports open (not even port 22).
-There are three docker containers: `sshnp`, `sshnpd`, and `sshrvd`.
-This demo involves using [sshnp](https://github.com/atsign-foundation/sshnoports).
+This demo involves using [sshnp](https://github.com/atsign-foundation/sshnoports). [sshnp](https://github.com/atsign-foundation/sshnoports) allows you ssh into any remote device/host without that device having any open ports.

+There are two docker containers: `sshnp` and `sshnpd`.

 ## Getting Started